Daily Camp Schedule

 4 pm — 4:30 pm: Afternoon pick-up

 Campers will be provided with a snack during each camp.

-Wait-list will be established on a first received basis if/when a camp sells out.
-If space does become available, parents will be notified.
+Wait-list will be established on a first-received basis when a camp sells out.
+If space does become available, parents will be notified via email.
 Space will be held for two business days before being offered to the next camper on the list.
-To be added to the wait-list, fill out a Summer Art Camp wait-list form, which can by found here.
+To be added to the wait-list, fill out a Summer Art Camp wait-list form, which can by found here: